Bed Bugs: Inspecting for the New “House Herpes” – Part II

 Feel free to ask a question or comment below.
 You can also contact me at 239-481-3977 OR firstname.lastname@example.org

 Posted on July 17, 2012, in Inspections and tagged Anaphylactic shock, Bed Bugs, Comprehensive Building Consultants, Dogs, Inspections, Inspector Gadget, Non-evaporative liquid, Parasites, Pest Management Progessional, Petroleum Jelly, Property Guiding, Russ Hensel, Wood-destroying organisms.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.